Marisa Jordan: North Carolina Courage

-Jordan made her NWSL regular-season debut on September 6, 2025, making four saves in a 1–1 draw with the Utah Royals.
-She kept her first NWSL clean sheet on September 19, making one save in a 1–0 win over the Orlando Pride.
-Murphy returned as starter after five games with Jordan in goal.
+On January 8, 2025, the Courage announced Jordan had signed a new long-term contract through 2027.
+On September 6, she was handed her NWSL regular-season debut by acting head coach Nathan Thackeray, making four saves in a 1–1 draw with the Utah Royals.
+Two weeks later, she kept her first NWSL clean sheet in a 1–0 win over the Orlando Pride.
+She played five consecutive regular-season games until Murphy returned as starter for the end of the season.